This post may contain affiliate links. Please see my full disclosure for details.

 Hi Bold Bakers!

-Classic desserts always rule during the holidays including Pumpkin, Pecan, and Apple Pies.
+Classic desserts, like Pumpkin, Pecan, and Apple Pies always rule during the holidays.
 No baker’s repertoire would be complete without those essentials.
-My favorite pie recipes are located here.
+If you haven’t tried them yet, please see my favorite pie recipes located here.

-Salted Pumpkin Caramels may not be a traditional treat for the Holidays but I had to share this recipe with you.
-I hope it makes its way into your recipe book and becomes part of your Thanksgiving tradition from here on.
+Salted Pumpkin Caramels may not be a traditional holiday treat, but they are so delicious and so easy, I just had to share the recipe with you.
+I hope it makes its way into your recipe collection and becomes part of your Thanksgiving tradition from here on.
 As an Irish ex-patriot living in California, it didn’t take me long to come around to the flavor of pumpkin in desserts.
-It was very foreign to me when I first moved to the U.S., however I have never met a dessert I didn’t like, so why would I start with Pumpkin?
-My rationale was “If it’s as yummy in sweet cooking as it is in savory, then I have nothing to worry about.”
+It was very foreign to me when I first moved to the U.S. However, I have never met a dessert I didn’t like, so why not try a pumpkin-flavored treat?
+My rationale was, “If it’s as yummy in sweet cooking as it is in savory, then I have nothing to worry about.”
 Smart, right?

-Well, I was not wrong, nor disappointed.
-I love Pumpkin now, especially when I celebrate Thanksgiving where pumpkin seems to play as much of a role as the Turkey does.
+Well, I wasn’t wrong, nor disappointed.
+I absolutely love pumpkin these days, especially since I celebrate Thanksgiving now and it seems like pumpkin plays as much of a role in the holiday as turkey does!

-This recipe for Salted Pumpkin Caramels is from Food52.com .
-I was introduced to it when I worked as a pastry chef in San Francisco.
-Part of a pastry chef’s job is to make the petit fours for after dinner.
-Another chef had this recipe squirreled away in her notebook until I convinced her to share it with me.
-Just so you know, chefs are VERY protective of their good recipes.
+This recipe for Salted Pumpkin Caramels is from Food52.com, and was introduced to it when I worked as a pastry chef in San Francisco.
+Part of a pastry chef’s job is to make the after-dinnr petit fours.
+Another chef had this recipe hidden away in her notebook until I convinced her to share it with me.
+(Chefs are VERY protective of their good recipes!)
 The caramels were so wonderful I wasn’t leaving without the recipe.

 These Salted Pumpkin Caramels are perfect for the Holiday season.
-They are sweet, spicy and smooth.
-My favorite part is the different texture between the soft pumpkin caramel and the crunchy pumpkin seeds.
-If you are looking for a twist on a traditional Thanksgiving treat then these Salted Pumpkin Caramels are the perfect recipe for you.
+They are sweet, spiced, and smooth.
+My favorite part is the texture contrast between the soft pumpkin caramel and the crunchy pumpkin seeds.
+If you are looking for a twist on a traditional Thanksgiving treat, this Salted Pumpkin Caramels recipe is perfect for you.

 Ingredients